MPL 50x25x12 / N38 - neodymium magnet

 bulk discounts:

-Call us tel: +48 888 99 98 98 or get in touch via form on our website.
-You can check the power and the appearance of magnet in our force calculator magnetic calculator
+Call us tel: +48 888 99 98 98 or get in touch via contact form on the contact page.
+You can check the power as well as the shape of neodymium magnets in our magnetic mass calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.